danmactough/node-feedparser/README.md

   patterned after (although not identical to) the RSS 2.0 format, regardless of the feed's format.

+- `dateformat` - When ommitted, the default behaviuor is to return a Javascript date object.
+Setting this option to one of the follow string values will convert dates to strings using the specified Javascript date object function:
+  - `toISOString`
+  - `toLocaleString`
+  - `toDateString`
+  - `toString`
+  - `toJSON`
+  - `toUTCString`

 - `addmeta` - Set to `false` to override Feedparser's default behavior, which is to add the feed's `meta` information to each article.